-Each district shall define effectiveness and ineffectiveness utilizing a pattern of summative ratings derived from the new evaluation and support system.
+The school shall define effectiveness and ineffectiveness utilizing a pattern of summative ratings derived from the new evaluation and support system.
 A pattern may consist of a pattern of one rating.
-The state model recommends the following patterns:

 Novice teachers shall generally be deemed effective if said educator receives at least two sequential proficient ratings, one of which must be earned in the fourth year of a novice teacher's career.
 A below standard rating shall only be permitted in the first year of a novice teacher's career.
 There should be a trajectory of growth and development as evidenced by a subsequent rating of developing or higher in year two and sequential proficient ratings in years three and four.